GoogleCloudPlatform/composer-utilities/cloudcomposerdiff/README.md

-# Diff two Cloud Composer environments.
+# cloudcomposerdiff

 Hey there !
 If you need to diff two Cloud Composer environments, this tool is for you.

+cloudcomposerdiff is a python command line tool to diff two Cloud Composer environments.

 ![gif showing environments with some matches & some differences](img/some_matches.gif)